Best Online Master’s Degrees in: Japanese

 - Masterpieces of Classical Japanese Literature.
 This class studies classical Japanese grammar as an introduction to the literary language of the country.
 Students conduct linguistic analysis poetry and short prose and critically read and analyze major Japanese literary masterpieces.

 - Problems and Methods of Translation.
 A problems and methods of translation course trains students in practical techniques used to translate modern Japanese.
 Students will become familiar with appropriate translator’s tools, including glossaries and dictionaries.
 They may also practice translating different styles of Japanese writing, such as political, commercial, literary, and journalistic prose.

 These courses may require students to complete reading assignments from a textbook or other sources chosen by the professor and short essays done in Japanese.
 Students may be graded by their performance on quizzes, exams, and individual project work.
 The objective is to force students to immerse themselves in the language while improving their written and oral communication skills.

 Building a Career

 Graduates of an online Japanese master’s degree program prepares students for careers as interpreters, translators, or foreign language teachers at the secondary and postsecondary level.
 Interpreters and translators change information from one language to another.
 Japanese interpreters translate the spoken word while translators convert books and other written works from Japanese to English.
 Meanwhile, foreign language teachers teach courses, develop lesson plans, and grade their student’s work.

 Demand will be strong for these professionals because of growing international trade and broadening diplomatic ties between countries.
-The median annual salary of a foreign language teacher on the postsecondary level in 2011 was $66,720, according to the BLS.
+The median annual salary of a foreign language teacher on the postsecondary level was $66,720, according to the BLS.
 However, these statistics are no guarantee of salary or employment opportunity, which is determined by employer, location, and the condition of the economy.